objectiv/objectiv.io/blog/2022-06-01 Introducing the Launchpad.md

 import JoinSlackLink from '@site/src/components/join-slack-link';

-*Want to test Objectiv on your own app or website without worrying about the OPS part?
+*Want to test Objectiv on your own app or website without worrying about the Ops part?
 Get a Launchpad: a free-to-use, fully managed Objectiv back-end and data store that’s ready to use for testing without any setup or configuration.*

 <!--truncate-->